Ramon Llull: Scholarship

 Llull is now recognized by scholars as significant in both the history of Catalan literature as well as intellectual history.
 From 1906 to 1950 the Comissió Editora Lul·liana led a project to edit Llull's works written in Catalan.
 This series was called the Obres de Ramon Llull (ORL).
 In 1957 the Raimundus-Lullus-Institut was founded in Freiburg, Germany to begin the work of editing Llull's Latin works.
 This series is called the Raimundi Lulli Opera Latina (ROL) and is still ongoing.
 In 1990 the work on the Catalan texts was restarted with the Nova Edició de les Obres de Ramon Llull (NEORL).
-In the world of English-language scholarship the work of Frances Yates on memory systems (The Art of Memory, published 1966) brought new interest to Ramon Llull as a figure in the history of cognitive systems.
+In the world of English-language scholarship on memory systems, the work of Frances Yates (Yates 1966) brought new interest to Ramon Llull as a figure in the history of cognitive systems.

 Art and fiction

 Llull has appeared in the art and literature of the last century, especially in the genres of surrealism, philosophical fantasy, and metafiction.
 Salvador Dalí's alchemical thought was influenced by Ramon Llull and Dalí incorporated the diagrams from the Lullian Art into his work called Alchimie des Philosophes.
-In 1937 Jorge Luis Borges wrote a snippet called "Ramon Llull' s Thinking Machine" proposing the Lullian Art as a device to produce poetry.

-Other notable references to Ramon Llull are: Aldous Huxley's short story "The Death of Lully", a fictionalized account aftermath of Llull's stoning in Tunis, set aboard the Genoese ship that returned him to Mallorca.
+In 1937 Jorge Luis Borges wrote a snippet called "Ramon Llull's Thinking Machine" proposing the Lullian Art as a device to produce poetry.
+Other notable references to Ramon Llull are: Aldous Huxley's short story The Death of Lully, a fictionalized account aftermath of Llull's stoning in Tunis, set aboard the Genoese ship that returned him to Mallorca.
 Paul Auster refers to Llull (as Raymond Lull) in his memoir The Invention of Solitude in the second part, The Book of Memory.
 Llull is also a major character in The Box of Delights, a children's novel by poet John Masefield.

 Other recognition

 Llull's Art is sometimes recognized as a precursor to computer science and computation theory.

-With the discovery in 2001 of his lost manuscripts, Ars notandi, Ars eleccionis, and Alia ars eleccionis, Llull is also given credit for creating an electoral system now known as the Borda count and Condorcet criterion, which Jean-Charles de Borda and Nicolas de Condorcet independently proposed centuries later.
+With the discovery in 2001 of his lost manuscripts, Ars notandi, Ars eleccionis, and Alia ars eleccionis, together known as Ars Magna (what today would be called a logical system to discover some sort of truth), Llull is also given credit for creating an electoral system now known as the Borda count and Condorcet criterion, which Jean-Charles de Borda and Nicolas de Condorcet independently proposed centuries later.